-- > Transport Links to the global transport for play-stop status, tempo, and beat position - > with Groove Links to the global transport for play-stop status, tempo, and beat position with groove - > Free running Plays at the set rate, independent of the transport and incoming notes

-- > Note / Advance Holds the playhead in place, advancing only on incoming new note
+- Transport Links to the global transport for play-stop status, tempo, and beat position - > with Groove Links to the global transport for play-stop status, tempo, and beat position with groove - > Free running Plays at the set rate, independent of the transport and incoming notes - $\rightarrow$ Note / Restart Plays at the set rate, with new notes restarting the pattern - > Note / Random Plays at the set rate, with new notes randomizing the position - > Note / Advance Holds the playhead in place, advancing only on incoming new note

-Right-clicking on the pattern interface also provides options to copy and paste the pattern, as well as to Generate a preset pattern to replace the current one, or to Transform the current pattern.
+Right-clicking on the pattern interface also provides options to copy and paste the pattern, as well as to Generate a preset pattern to replace the current one, or to Transform the current pattern .

-18.22.
+19.28.
 Grid Modules